cmhamiche/Resolve-DNG-Workflow./README.md

 Works with the free DaVinci Resolve version.

 ## Installation:
-Uncompress the Grades folder in "C:\ProgramData\Blackmagic Design\DaVinci Resolve\"
+Uncompress the "Grades" folder in "C:\ProgramData\Blackmagic Design\DaVinci Resolve\"

 ## Usage: